 - Let people finish talking before you respond.

 People often make the mistake of not listening carefully.
-They cut people off.
-They start to respond before someone is finished talking, leading to misunderstandings.
-They don’t ask clarifying questions.
+They cut people off, start to respond before someone is finished talking, leading to misunderstandings, or don’t ask clarifying questions.
 Paying attention to your friends, family, and customers leads to success in life and work.

 Listen to what the visitor is saying to you and about the type of animal they are looking for and why.
 You don’t want to show them a German Shepard if they told you they want a small dog!